bhbmaster/rhood/README.md

 ## HOW TO USE RHOOD

 First select a login method, preferably more secure ones.
 Then select the arguments you want to use.
-Most likely --all-info to start off, that just give - all the info (all profile info, all orders, open positions and net profits)
+Most likely --all-info to start off, that just give - all the info (all profile info, all orders, open positions, net profits, dividends, and total profits)

 ## LOGIN METHODS